roseengineering/vitamin-d/README.md

 *  This bridges the main thread with the backend web worker.
 The function return a dispatch function which can be used to kickoff the first rendering of the app.
+The './app' module here is the backend module.

 Copyright 2017 roseengineering